Skip to content

 required

-Source code in pytkdocs/objects.py
+Source code in src/pytkdocs/objects.py

-def add_children(self, children: List["Object"]) -> None:
+def add_children(self, children: list["Object"]) -> None:

 Arguments: